jreisinger/docs/blog/2018-09-26-perl-one-liners.md

 perl -Mbignum=bpi -wle 'print bpi(2000)' # calculate PI to 2000 digits
 ```

-`perl` is the Perl language interpreter. `-M` and `-wle` are command line switches (or options) that modify the `perl`'s behaviour.
+`perl` is the Perl language interpreter. `-M` and `-wle` are command line switches (or flags or options) that modify the `perl`'s behaviour.
 See below for explanation of what they mean.
-The string within double quotes is the Perl code that gets executed.
+The string within the quotes is the Perl code that gets executed.
 In this case it uses the `bpi` subroutine from the [bignum](https://perldoc.perl.org/bignum.html) module to calculate the PI with accuracy of 2000 digits.
 The command will take a while to finish.

 ## Switches